Living vs. Non-Living Inquiry Lab | What Makes Something Alive? (Viruses, Prions, Yeast & More)

 Tasks like observation, classification, and applying life-function criteria fit perfectly.

-High School: 9th–10th grade (Living Environment, Biology)
+High School: 9th (Living Environment, Biology)

 Models introductory classification and characteristics of life.